-In December 2015 and January 2016, we issued and sold an aggregate of 573,388 shares of our common stock to 19 accredited investors at a purchase price of \$29.05 per share, for aggregate net proceeds of approximately \$16.6 million.
-These investors became party to the Strides investors' rights agreement, as amended, and the co-sale agreement, as amended.
+In December 2015 and January 2016, we issued and sold an aggregate of 71,763 shares of our common stock to 19 accredited investors at a purchase price of \$232.40 per share, for aggregate net proceeds of approximately \$16.6 million.
+These investors became party to an investors' rights agreement, as amended, and a co-sale agreement, as amended, which have since terminated.

-The foregoing mezzanine financings include the issuance and sale to Proximare Lifesciences Fund LLC, a New Jersey single purpose fund, of an aggregate of 197,003 shares of our common stock at a purchase price of \$25.79 per share, for aggregate gross proceeds of approximately \$5.1 million, and the issuance and sale to Proximare Lifesciences Fund 2 LLC, a New Jersey single purpose fund, an aggregate of 172,121 shares of our common stock at a purchase price of \$29.05 per share, for aggregate gross proceeds of approximately \$5.0 million.
-Three members of our board, current director, Mr. Hilzinger, and former directors, Mr. Canute and Ms. Hoke, invested an aggregate of \$2.0 million in our company through investments in these funds.
-Following the completion of our initial public offering and pursuant to the documents governing such funds, these individuals received shares of our common stock and warrants pro rata to their investments in such funds upon distribution of all of the shares of our common stock and warrants held by such funds as follows: Mr. Canute, 57,408 shares, 37,315 warrants; Mr. Hilzinger, 18,518 shares, 12,036 warrants; Ms. Hoke, 1,939 shares, 1,260 warrants.
+The foregoing mezzanine financings included the issuance and sale to Proximare Lifesciences Fund LLC, a New Jersey single purpose fund, of an aggregate of 24,625 shares of our common stock at a purchase price of \$206.32 per share, for aggregate gross proceeds of approximately \$5.1 million, and the issuance and sale to Proximare Lifesciences Fund 2 LLC, a New Jersey single purpose fund, an aggregate of 21,515 shares of our common stock at a purchase price of \$232.40 per share, for aggregate gross proceeds of approximately \$5.0 million.
+Three members of the Board, current director, Mr. Hilzinger, and former directors, Mr. Canute and Ms. Hoke, invested an aggregate of \$2.0 million in our company through investments in these funds.
+Following the completion of our IPO and pursuant to the documents governing such funds, these individuals received shares of our common stock and warrants pro rata to their investments in such funds upon distribution of all of the shares of our common stock and warrants held by such funds as follows: Mr. Canute, 7,176 shares, warrants to purchase 4,664 shares; Mr. Hilzinger, 2,314 shares, warrants to purchase 1,504 shares; Ms. Hoke, 242 shares, warrants to purchase 157 shares.